patrikcze/go-blob/README.md

 This is just small project to write simple API to upload files to specific Azure Storage account and Container.
 For this purpose simple `Web Form` will be used.
 This WebForm consist of Browse and Upload botton.
 You just need to pick up file from your drive and it will simply upload it to `predefined` Storage in Azure.

 At the end it will provide you new `SAS URI` which can be shared.
-URI has limited validity (`14 Days`).
+URI has limited validity (`1 Day`).

 **Possible usecase**
 You could run this `GO binary` in container.